-Online Exam Agreement & Candidate Acknowledgement
+Online Exam Agreement

-As a candidate, you are required to have reviewed and returned a signed copy of the 'Online Examination Agreement' and the 'Candidate Acknowledgement' (either for the Clinical Sciences or Biomedical Exam), available under the 'Upcoming Exam' section of the exam webpage (Clinical Sciences Exam or Biomedical Exam) upon exam registration opening, by the stipulated deadline.
+As a candidate, you are required to have reviewed and returned a signed copy of the 'Online Examination Agreement' (either for the Clinical Sciences or Biomedical Exam), available under the 'Upcoming Exam' section of the exam webpage (Clinical Sciences Exam or Biomedical Exam) upon exam registration opening, by the stipulated deadline.
 (Note: this step does not apply for candidates granted an in-person sitting.)